zhaohuic/Docs/docs/Software/programming/python/conda.md

 Users can use conda after using any of the modules mentioned above

 module a `Anaconda3` module.
-Users can use `Anaconda3` to create virtual python environments to manage python modules.
+Users can use `Anaconda3` to create virtual Python environments to manage Python modules.

 ## Create and Activate a Conda Virtual Environment